 Another composition completed for this performance.
 The piece explores the universal question: are we living our own lives or are we letting someone else 'pull our strings'?
 This was originally written for a school play directed by Evelyn Vendittelli and performed in Vaugneray.

-Based on a simple composition I wrote when aged about eight or nine in New Zealand.
+Based on a simple composition I wrote sometime between the age of nine and 12 in New Zealand.
 Erin was my original name.
 This full, expanded version was written for the play 'Une Histoire Cent Fins', performed in 2019.

 "An Irish Boy"